Lumber Prices Today 2026: $594/MBF, Home Depot 7/16 OSB 4x8 & Forecast

 The U.S.–Canada softwood lumber dispute is the longest-running bilateral trade conflict between the two countries.
 The last negotiated agreement expired in October 2015 — over a decade ago — with no replacement reached.
 The U.S. argument: Canadian provincial governments charge below-market stumpage fees (what loggers pay to harvest on public land), effectively subsidizing Canadian producers.

-The current tariff stack as of April 2026:
+The current tariff stack as of May 2026:

-Canadian Softwood Lumber Tariff Stack (April 2026)
+Canadian Softwood Lumber Tariff Stack (May 2026)

-Section 232 tariff10%Trump Proclamation, Oct 14, 2025
+| Section 232 tariff | 10% | Trump Proclamation, Oct 14, 2025 |

 Canada supplies approximately 25% of U.S. softwood lumber consumption — there is no realistic near-term domestic substitute for that volume.
 U.S. sawmill capacity cannot be built fast enough to close the gap.
 The result is a perverse situation: tariffs protect a domestic industry that cannot actually replace the tariffed imports, so prices rise and U.S. consumers bear the cost.